mettaseva/digitalgarden/src/site/notes/To-Do.md

 ---

 #### Publish Questions
+- Is there a way to UNpublish files without deleting them from the Vault?
+- No embed videos?
+Substack subscribe forms?
 - White Theme <- <font color="#ff0000">Where to view themes?</font>
-- Sliding panels?
+- Plans to add sliding panels?
-- Hide frontmatter?
 - TOC?
 - Search?
-- Where does the public flag display?
+- Where does the publish flag display?

 ---